 Hanging upside down strapped by your feet might seem like torture.
 But, then again, so is recurring back pain.
-Enter: inversion tables.
+Enter inversion tables.

 Advocates of inversion tables and inversion therapy swear by their pain-relieving benefits.
 Some people may feel better, with fewer aches and pains, after regularly strapping into an inversion table for only a few minutes a week.

-Hanging in an inverted position takes gravitational pressure away from your spine, which can relieve nerves, bones, joints, and discs along your back.
+Hanging in an inverted position takes gravitational pressure away from your spine, which can relieve nerves, bones, joints and discs along your back.
 People with sciatica, herniated discs, spinal stenosis, muscle spasms or everyday back pain might benefit from the way inversion therapy reduces pressure on the spine.
 Inversion tables can also help with inflammation and promote blood circulation to injured areas.
 Some people even use it as a way to relieve stress and relax.

 Technically, using an inversion table isn’t the only method for inversion therapy.
 There are many ways to decompress your spine, with varying degrees of effectiveness.
 Hanging your upper body from the edge of the bed can relieve some lower back pain, for example.
 Alternative methods of inversion therapy include certain advanced yoga poses such as handstands or headstands.
-Inversion tables, however, guarantee proper form and safety, since being in this position carries some risk.
+Inversion tables, however, ensure proper form and safety, since being in this position carries some risk.

 There are other risks associated with inversion therapy, though.
-Inverted positions can cause blood pressure to spike and provoke changes in heart rate that can be dangerous for people with heart disease.
+Inverted positions can cause blood pressure to spike and provoke changes in heart rate which can be dangerous for people with heart disease.
 People with glaucoma should also be cautious since inverted positions and changes in blood pressure may result in increased pressure within the eyes.
 Using an inversion table will have you partially or completely hanging upside down, causing an increment in blood flow and pressure to the head and eyes.
 So it's important to consult a doctor before purchasing and using an inversion table.

-Also, be aware that the benefits of inversion therapy may not be long lasting, especially for more serious injuries like ruptured disks.
+Also, be aware that the benefits of inversion therapy may not be long-lasting, especially for more serious injuries like ruptured disks.
 Some experts consider spinal decompression beneficial only alongside additional comprehensive treatments.

 Here are some of the specifics to consider while shopping for an inversion table: